matushorvath/xzintbit/README.md

 109,13,1206,0,12,204,0,109,1,1106,0,2,99,72,101,108,108,111,44,32,119,111,114,108,100,33,0
 ```

-You can see that the first instruction (`arb message`) is `109, 13`  which adjusts the relative base to 13, the address of `message` in memory.
+You can see that the first instruction (`arb message`) is `109, 13` which adjusts the relative base by 13, the address of `message` in memory.

 The next instruction (`jz [rb + 0], done`) is `1206,0,12`, which is a jump-if-false with one relative and one immediate parameter, jumping to address 12 which is the `done` label.
 And so on.